NTUEE-ESLab/2019-SmartCushion/README.md

 https://www.youtube.com/watch?v=AC_ZPusRJfo&feature=share
 ##
 ## Abstract
 We use DISCO-L475VG-IOT01A to develop a portable device that can be put in cushion and record our sitting posture.
-By connecting with 3 FSR sensors, L475VG records the pressure while people sitting on the chair.
+By connecting with 3 FSR sensors, L475VG records the pressure while people sit on the chair.
 L475VG will handle the data and analysize user's current sitting posture.
 We devide sitting posture into several type :
 1. empty 2. sit well 3. tilt left/right 4. sitting too long 5. moving.